katat/katat.github.io/_posts/2018-01-01-vbot-saas-journey.markdown

 Also I need it to be flexible to take the screenshots and do comparisons whenever needed in any testing steps in a scenario, not only for the final step.

-## Build one for my own itch
 These experiments motivated me to wonder:

-Why not formatting the common browser behaviors, such as clicking/typing/select/screenshot etc, into a standard JSON format.
+> Why not formatting the common browser behaviors, such as clicking/typing/select/screenshot etc, into a standard JSON format.

 It would be easier to read and update for a long term than using freestyle testing scripts.

 So I create an open source library called [vbot](https://github.com/katat/vbot).
 Since then, I have been using it for testings in my front end projects.